daiphuongngo/daiphuongngo/README.md

 Courses | Grade (at Harvard University, the highest grade is an "A," (93-100%) equivalent to a 4.00 on the 4-point scale) / Progress
 --------|------------
-CSCI S-89	Deep Learning in Python | Summer'25
+CSCI S-89	Deep Learning in Python | Summer'25 (IP)
-CSCI S-278	Applied Quantitative Finance and Machine Learning in Python | Summer'25 CSCI E-89B Natural Language Processing in Python | Fall'25 CSCI E-116	Dynamic Modeling and Forecasting in Big Data | Fall'25 CSCI E-104 Advanced Deep Learning | Spring'26
+CSCI S-278	Applied Quantitative Finance and Machine Learning in Python | Summer'25 (IP) CSCI E-89B Natural Language Processing in Python | Fall'25 CSCI E-116	Dynamic Modeling and Forecasting in Big Data | Fall'25 CSCI E-104 Advanced Deep Learning | Spring'26